History, tourist information, and nearby accommodation

 Attraction Type: Historic Building

-Location: Just off the A96, 2 miles east of Nairn
+Location: Just off the A96, two miles east of Nairn

 Website: Boath Doocot